 The depletion of the ozone layer has increased our risk of sun damage, therefore, sunscreens help prevent discoloration, dark spots, premature aging, wrinkles, saggy skin, and help you maintain a smoother, brighter, younger-looking, and more even complexion.

-I hope reading my article helped you understand why does stress cause acne and how does stress affects our daily lives besides damaging our skin.
+I hope reading my article helped you understand why stress can negatively affect your skin and acne.

-Don’t forget to drop me a comment if you are struggling with stress-provoked acne so we can work together on saving your skin!
+If you are struggling with stress-provoked acne, don’t forget to drop me a comment so we can work together on saving your skin!